 Join us and explore the history, culture and natural environment of southern Appalachia and the wealth of cultural and natural resources right in MHU’s backyard.

 Appalachian Studies is interdisciplinary – that means that you’ll have the chance to take classes from lots of different departments for this minor, including Appalachian Studies, Biology, History, and Religion.

-While the Appalachian Studies Minor focuses on Southern Appalachia, the interdisciplinary skills developed therein can be applied to any other region (national or international).
-It is an ideal complement to most majors and is especially recommended for any student who wishes to:
+Appalachian Studies is an ideal complement to any major and is especially recommended for any student who wishes to:

 Core courses include:

 For more information, contact Program Coordinator Leila Weinstein: (828) 689-1115 or firstname.lastname@example.org